eFiniLan/legacypilot/README.md

 * Experience pure openpilot (without the modifications of dragonpilot)
 * Make their own EON/C2 fork without spending hundreds of hours reverting and testing code.

-By making this project open source, I hope to alleviate some of the frustration and complaints about not being able to access the source code.
-However, I still encourage users to consider purchasing a [comma 3](https://shop.comma.ai) for the best and up-to-date openpilot experience.
+By making this project open source, I hope to alleviate some of the frustration and complaints about not being able to access the dragonpilot source code.

+I still encourage users to consider purchasing a [comma 3](https://shop.comma.ai) for the best and up-to-date openpilot experience.

 ## Limitations